Tearjerker: Liberty's Kids

 - The death of Nathan Hale.
 Even James cries in that scene.

 - United We Stand: A mob tars and feathers a sailor named Mr. Parker, and James, thinking that the man got what he deserved for being unpatriotic, joins the crowd to laugh at the poor man's misfortune.
 When he expresses a desire to add an article on the event to the paper, Moses decides that James has to see what became of Mr. Parker.
-At the doctor's, James is treated to a rather graphic description of what happens when you're tarred and feathered, taken into the room to see the sailor covered in bandages and tearing up in pain, and then told that the tears cause an unending cycle of pain because the salt in the tears only makes that man hurt more.
+At the doctor's, James is treated to a rather graphic description of what happens when you're tarred and feathered followed by an equally explicit description of the side effects of the tar removal (namely the peeling away of skin and the subsequent infection of the resulting wounds), taken into the room to see the sailor covered in bandages and tearing up in pain, and then told that the tears cause an unending cycle of pain because the salt in the tears only makes that man hurt more when they leak into the wounds.
 James starts crying.

 Moses: I brought the young man I mentioned earlier.
 Can he ask you a question or two?Mr. Parker: Yes.James: ...Is there anything I can do?